rash/bot-detection/README.md

 ### Pros

  - Imposes a limit on what bots can do
- - Forces bots to adapt if they desire to get around this detection vector
+ - Forces bots to adapt if they desire to get around this detection method

 ### Cons

  - Can accidentally be triggered by legitimate visitors if thresholds are too low

 # Cookie Support
 A cookie is data kept on a computer by a web browser that websites can view.
-Some bots do not support cookies, providing a detection vector.
+Some bots do not support cookies, providing a detection method.

 ### Pros

+ - Protects against basic bots
  - Hard for legitimate visitors to accidentially trigger
- - Protects against basic bots

 ### Cons

- - More advanced bots support cookies, allowing them to get around this detection vector
+ - More advanced bots support cookies, allowing them to get around this detection method

 # JavaScript Support
 Javascript is a programming language that the majority of web browsers support.
 Most bots do not run JavaScript, as the resource cost of doing so would limit the amount of content that they can scrape.